Dense X Retrieval: What Retrieval Granularity Should We Use?: Retrieval Corpus Processing

 \section{Retrieval Corpus Processing}

 The English Wikipedia dump used in this study, released by \citealp{bohnet2022attributed}, was selected because it has been filtered to remove figures, tables, and lists, and is organized into paragraphs.
 The dump dates back to October 13, 2021.
 We have segmented Wikipedia into three retrieval units for this study: 100-word passage chunks, sentences, and propositions.
 Paragraphs are divided into 100-word passage chunks using a greedy method.
 We divide only at the end of sentences to ensure each passage chunk contains complete sentences.
 As we process the paragraph, we add sentences one by one.
 If including the next sentence causes the passage chunk to exceed 100 words, we start a new passage chunk with that sentence.
 However, if the final passage chunk is shorter than 50 words, we merge it with the previous one to avoid overly small segments.
-Each passage is further segmented into sentences using the widely used Python SpaCy \longtt{en\_core\_web\_lg} model.
+Each passage is further segmented into sentences using the widely used Python SpaCy \footnote{\url{https://spacy.io/}} \longtt{en\_core\_web\_lg} model.
 Additionally, each passage is decomposed into propositions by our \textit{Propositionizer} model.
+Decomposing the entire Wikipedia corpus requires approximately 500 GPU hours on NVIDIA P100 GPUs using the default implementation in the transformers\footnote{\url{https://huggingface.co/docs/transformers/en/index}} package.
 We decomposed 6 million pages into 41 million passages, 114 million sentences, and 257 million propositions.
 On average, a passage contains 6.3 propositions, and a sentence contains 2.3 propositions.